russellhaering/node-stomp-broker/README.md

 Emitted on successful disconnnect from the STOMP server.

+Also emitted when the server arbitrarily disconnects, which should be considered a bug.

 ## Event: `'error'`

 Emitted on an error at either the TCP or STOMP protocol layer.